-Andrew K. Haeffele handles all aspects of labor and employment litigation, with a particular focus on wage and hour class actions, wrongful termination, discrimination, and harassment cases, unfair labor practice litigation, and whistleblower claims.
-He also has significant experience counseling and defending nonprofit organizations, and litigating complex business matters involving breach of contract, breach of fiduciary duty, unfair competition, insurance coverage, and trade secret misappropriation.
+Andrew also has significant experience litigating complex business matters involving breach of contract, breach of fiduciary duty, unfair competition, insurance coverage, and trade secret misappropriation.

 Andrew has successfully defended employers against a wide variety of lawsuits before state and federal courts throughout the country, and has repeatedly secured favorable outcomes for his clients, ranging from favorable settlements to affirmance on appeal, and has obtained numerous recent summary judgments.

-While in law school, Andrew was a member of the Loyola Law Review, and worked as a Senior Analyst in DaVita Healthcare Partners, Inc.’s compliance and legal department.
-Before joining Payne & Fears LLP, he was a Senior Associate with PricewaterhouseCoopers LLP, in their Business Consulting Practice.
+While in law school, Andrew was a member of the Loyola Law Review, and worked as a Senior Analyst in DaVita Healthcare Partners, Inc.’s compliance department.
+Before joining Payne & Fears, he was a Senior Associate with PricewaterhouseCoopers LLP, in PwC’s Business Consulting Practice.